 on-going enhancements of the trail experience, helping ensure these

-trails are available for generations to come… read more
+trails are available for future generations… read more

 Roxburgh Gorge Trail – Discover another world

-The Roxburgh Gorge trail is another world.
-It offers a wilderness
+The Roxburgh Gorge trail offers another world - a wilderness

-experience through the remote and stunning Roxburgh Gorge.
-The
+experience through the remote and stunning Roxburgh Gorge, and

-Be sure to book your boat transfer in advance before you begin
+Be sure to book your jet boat ride before starting out.

 Grade 2-3 (intermediate)